chris-jelly/chris-jelly.github.io/_posts/2025-08-18-homelab-infrastructure-overview.md

 ### Kubernetes Distribution

 At present I am running [K3S](https://k3s.io/).
 It's light-weight which is ideal for my resource limited setup, is easy to install, and is a more streamlined experience compared to some other options.
-Later I'll likely switch to [Talos](https://www.talos.dev/) so that it's easier to make it simpler to re-deploy the cluster from scratch.
+Later I'll likely switch to [Talos](https://www.talos.dev/) to make it simpler to re-deploy the cluster from scratch.
 Just need to run those ethernet cables...

 ### GitOps with FluxCD

 The folks at KubeCraft pushed me to jump to GitOps management for my repository from the get-go, the idea of which is to declare the configuration in version control, then use a Kubernetes Operator such as Flux or ArgoCD to apply it.
-This was a steeper learning curve to get over, but the result is very satisfying to build in as it is easier to iteratively build out the:w configuration.
+This was a steeper learning curve to get over, but the result is very satisfying to build in as it is easier to iteratively build out the configuration.
 The tool suggested by Mischa was Flux, and I've not had cause to switch from it yet.
 The folder structure breaks down as such:

 ```